 Aren’t they amazing?
 You can check out the rest by clicking this LINK.

-Ever since I’ve signed up for the 2011 Reading Challenge over at Goodreads.com, I’ve been on the hunt for good books to add on my list.
+Lost in the pages2011 Reading Challenge over at Goodreads.com, I’ve been on the hunt for good books to add on my list.
 It really helps that I’m exposed to all the good books out there via Goodreads.
 Since the latter part of December I’ve been raiding bookstores for some bestsellers and books that have been recommended to me.
 I’m sharing my latest book hauls with you guys now.
 As you can see in the sidebar of my blog, you can monitor my progress for the challenge as well.
 Wish me luck!

 This is the story for anyone who has ever wondered: How can I truly love the one I'm with when I can't forget the one who got away?